 - Rating system.
 Just like you can score your earned media, you can do the same for your social media updates and shares.
 Assign a point system to your efforts.
 For instance, likes are one point, comments are five points, and shares are 10 points.
 Then you can assigns points to each social network.
 On Twitter, you can use five points for a tweet and 10 points for a retweet.
 The point here is that you very quickly learn which campaigns worked really well and which fell flat on their face.

 - Unique stuff.
 By “stuff” I mean unique URLs, landing pages, coupons, discount codes, or even telephone numbers.
 The only place these should be used is in social media (you can have different ones for the other media types to measure their effectiveness in a larger campaign).
 This allows you to easily point to the success of one tactic or marketing platform.
-In Google analytics, track how many people are using your unique stuff assigned to your shared media updates.
+In Google Analytics, track how many people are using the unique stuff assigned to your shared media updates.

-The beauty of owned media – or content that lives on something you own, such as your website or blog – is it completely integrates with the other three media types.
+The beauty of owned media—or content that lives on something you own, such as your website or blog—is it completely integrates with the other three media types.

 You cannot have owned media without paid media (increased reach), earned media (increased awareness), and shared media (increased distribution).

-Alright, that may be a bit bold – you certainly can have owned media without those three things – but it won’t be as successful if you don’t use those assets.
+Alright, that may be a bit bold—you certainly can have owned media without those three things—but it won’t be as successful if you don’t use those assets.

 Also think about these PR metrics:

 - The vanities.
 Yes, I’m not so naive to think these don’t matter.
 You should pay attention to unique visitors, time spent on the site, and bounce rate.
-Those things, like an increase (or decrease) in social media followers, indicate success or failure.
+Those things, such as an increase (or decrease) in social media followers, indicate success or failure.
 But these are the tip of the iceberg.

 - Email marketing.
 If you have an organized owned media program, you likely are distributing through email marketing.
 When you integrate your content with this paid media tactic, you can track things such as downloads and shares.
 Do people download the content?
 Do they read or watch or listen to it once it’s been downloaded?
 Is it so good they can’t help but share it with their communities?
-Are they bringing you new website visitors – which correlate to new leads – because you’ve provided so much value?
+Are they bringing you new website visitors—which correlate to new leads—because you’ve provided so much value?

 - Social media shares.
 As much as I really, really hate to admit it, social media shares matter.
 Ever been to a site where you’ve read a piece of content, thought it brilliant, and then noticed there are no social shares?
 Your immediate thought is not, “Oh this content must be crap” (though that doesn’t enter your mind).
 Your immediate thought is, “What’s wrong with me that I thought this so brilliant?”
 Social shares matter because they provide social proof.

 - Sales.
 Admittedly, it’s fairly easy for us to track sales from our owned media because we’re a small organization.
 It’s easy to ask people to tell us how they found us and follow their journey backwards to see which buying process they used.
-That said, we know eighty percent (that’s 8-0 percent) of our new revenue starts with this blog and the buying process goes one of three or four ways.
+That said, we know eighty percent (that’s 8-0 percent) of our new revenue starts with this blog or the Spin Sucks podcast and the buying process goes one of three or four ways.
 We can help people make a decision by providing them the information they need in one of those processes.

 What this all comes down to, of course, is whether or not we’re providing real proof that we are an investment, and not an expense.

-But the lines are blurry and it’s time for us to extend the conversation about PR metrics to more than just media relations.
+It’s time for us to extend the conversation about PR metrics to more than just media relations.